 Consumers expect the convenience of an omnichannel checkout

-Consumer behaviour trending in the direction of local spending may sound great, but there’s a catch.
-Canadian consumers expect convenient digital payments.
+Canadian consumer behaviour trending in the direction of shopping locally may sound great, but there’s a catch.
+Consumers expect the convenience and ease of faster digital payments.
 They told us this directly: Two-thirds said businesses that fail to adopt digital payment solutions will struggle in the times ahead.